Frequently Asked Questions

 The short form in the Contact Us section goes directly to the Panmure Team who will pick up your query and get back to you promptly.

 Panmure House is first and foremost an intellectual project, dedicated to the practical application of Smith's works here in the 21st century.
-We do, however, from time to time, allow special events outwith our core programming to take place at the House.
-These opportunities are reserved primarily for our Panmure House Sponsors.
-More information, including our event enquiry form can be found on our Venue Use page.
+We do, however, from time to time, allow special endeavours outwith our core programming to take place at the House.
+More information, including our enquiry form can be found on our Venue Use page.